kolpanic/ZipKit/README.md

 * [zku](https://github.com/kolpanic/zku) - an OS X command line tool
 * [ZipKit Touch](https://github.com/kolpanic/ZipKit-Touch) - an iOS application

-####Notes
-1. If you're using Mac OS X < 10.7 or iOS < 5.0, make sure you "git checkout 1.0.0".
-That tag supports GC and manual memory management.
+####Note
-2. This project was originally hosted at [Bitbucket](https://bitbucket.org/kolpanic/zipkit).
+This project was originally hosted at [Bitbucket](https://bitbucket.org/kolpanic/zipkit).
 It was transferred using [fast-export](https://github.com/frej/fast-export), and all open issues were manually copied here.